71Krazs/PirateSignals/README.md

 # Pirate Signals

-Pirate Signals is an independent, server-authoritative public chat mod for Windrose dedicated servers.
+Pirate Signals is an independent, server authoritative public chat mod for Windrose dedicated servers.
 Messages use the game's existing client-to-server connection.
 The mod does not use an external relay, domain, account system, extra listening port, or third-party chat service.

 This project was developed independently.
-It does not contain or use the third-party WindroseChat mod's code, binary, protocol, relay, or identity logic.

 ## Current behavior